 During the lease term in Flint Hill

-During tenancy, the rental belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
 If Nesbitt Realty has a good reason to go into a rental property in Flint Hill, the tenant must allow us to come into the rental home.
-Some solid reasons to access rental home are to:
+Some valid reasons to access rental are to:

 - Inspect the rental home,

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental property.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Flint Hill.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental.
+However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate tenants in Flint Hill.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a useful source for rental investors in Flint Hill
+a handy source for rental investors in Flint Hill

-- Before you move a tenant into your rental in Flint Hill
+- Before you rent out your rental property in Flint Hill

 - Collections and evictions